Ameriprise vs Edward Jones for 2026

 • Advisory and brokerage accounts can both be opened at either Ameriprise or Edward Jones.

-• All accounts at both firms are full service, so there are no commission-free, self-directed brokerage accounts.
+• Both firms focus on advisor-assisted relationships, so there are no typical commission-free, self-directed brokerage accounts at either company.

 • Beyond investing, both financial powerhouses offer various cash-management services.